Lecale: Saints Patrick, Brigid and Colmcille

 Saint Patrick landed at the Slaney estuary on his return to Ireland.
 A large granite statue of him looking into the rest of Ireland at Raholp today overlooks the site.
 He died at the Abbey of Saul where he began his mission and was administered his dying communion by Bishop Tassach of Raholp.
 His remains were carried to Downpatrick, then known as Dun Dhá Leath Glais, which lies within Lecale Upper.

 Brigid of Kildare's relics were brought to Downpatrick for safekeeping from Danish plunderers in 835 and Saint Columba was brought here from Iona in 877.
 The frequent burning of Downpatrick caused them to be buried in the abbey yard and the site was forgotten about until 1185.
 Upon rediscovery John de Courcy had them reinstated in a tomb within the abbey on 9 June 1186 by Cardinal Vivian.

 The abbey was desecrated by the Lord Deputy of Ireland, Leonard Grey in 1538.
 He was executed three years later for his callous actions.
 It appears that the relics of the saints remained intact until 1790 when the building was being remodelled as Down Cathedral.
 Accounts have given record that the tomb was vandalised and the relics were scattered over the abbey yard prompting the Downpatrick people to hurriedly bury them at their present site.
 The town cross was reportedly placed on the grave but it was carried off and vandalised.
 The Belfast Naturalists' Field Club erected the large granite slab over the grave in 1900 to protect the grave as it had become customary for those leaving Ireland to take soil from the grave with them.

 Medieval and modern Lecale

-The Earls of Kildare formerly held control of the customs of Stangford and Ardglass, both in Lecale Lower, of which it is noted that:
+The Earls of Kildare formerly held control of the customs of Strangford and Ardglass, both in Lecale Lower, of which it is noted that: